collardeau/svelte-fluid-layout/README.md

 Give a width to the `main` slot on large screens (see style section above), as by default it only takes up the size of its inner content (which will be collapsed at first with no content). `side1` and `side2` share whatever is left over.

-The `side1` and `side2` slots are not required, so you don't have to use the holy grail layout.
+The `side1` and `side2` slots are not required, hence you don't have to use the holy grail layout.

 # Props